 Where Will the Lease Signing Take Place?

 Usually, the lease signing can take place at the landlord's or management company's offices, the landlord's broker's office, or at the apartment itself.

 Some offices can be a far way off from your new apartment, so give yourself some time to get there.

-Remember to include the time it will take to get any cashiers checks of money order ready for the lease signing.
+Remember to include the time it will take to get any cashier's checks, money orders, or certified bank checks ready for the lease signing.

 However, again, with the advent of remote electronic signings, the lease signing can take place in the comfort of your home or workplace, at the time of your choosing.

 In this case, though, you will need to better coordinate when you get keys/access, as well as how payments will be set up.

 A physical signing can take anywhere from about a few minutes to hours.
 It really depends on the situation and the person.

 Some lease signings are short because the lessee is just not reading or skimming the lease agreement.

 It is generally, recommended that you read through any contract you're given thoroughly before signing, but if you feel you know the contents or have reviewed the contract beforehand and are okay, feel free to sign away.